DrChainsaw/NaiveGAflux.jl/README.md

 @test fitness(cachinghostcand) > 0
 ```

 Evolving a candidate is not limited to evolving the model.
-Basically any aspect of it might be useful to search over and NaiveGAflux tries to not be opinonated here.
+In general any aspect might be useful to search over and NaiveGAflux tries to not be opinionated here.

 The function `evolvemodel` is a convenience method for creating functions which evolve `AbstractCandidate`s.
 Apart from handling mutation is also ensures that everything is copied so that an evolved candidate does not accidentally share any state with its parent.